yaduvendra/TCS-Humain-Submission/README.md

-# TCS-Humain-Submission
+# TCS-HumAIn-Submission

-It contains code for the TCS HumAIn Contest organised by TCS.
+This repository contains code for the TCS HumAIn Contest organised by TCS.

 Problem Statement: